Danielle Bryant waits for updates, and a change in the weather, outside her workplace in Santa Rosa on Oct. 28, 2019. (Lesley McClurg/KQED Science)

 Grieving and Finding Hope

-During especially hard times recently, Danielle Bryant has found herself driving to the empty lot in Santa Rosa where she used to live.
+During especially hard times recently, Bryant has found herself driving to the empty lot in Santa Rosa where she used to live.

 After spending a few moments gazing at the ruins, she backs out of her parking spot, pauses, then takes a deep breath.